Das Boot: Plot

-The worn-out U-boat crew looks forward to returning home to La Rochelle in time for Christmas, but the ship is ordered to La Spezia, Italy, which means passing through the Strait of Gibraltar—an area heavily defended by the Royal Navy.
-The U-boat makes a secret night rendezvous at the harbour of Vigo, in neutral although Axis-friendly Spain, with the SS Weser, an interned German merchant ship that clandestinely provides U-boats with fuel, torpedoes, and other supplies.
-The filthy officers seem out of place at the opulent dinner prepared for them, but are warmly greeted by enthusiastic officers eager to hear their exploits.
+The exhausted crew looks forward to returning home to La Rochelle for Christmas, but the boat is ordered to La Spezia, Italy, which means passing through the Strait of Gibraltar—an area defended by the Royal Navy.
+The U-boat makes a secret night rendezvous at the harbour of Vigo, in neutral but Axis-friendly Spain, with the SS Weser, an interned German merchant ship that clandestinely provides U-boats with fuel, torpedoes, and other supplies.
+The filthy submariners appear at the opulent dinner prepared for them and are warmly greeted by the ship's clean-cut officers.
 The captain learns from an envoy of the German consulate that his request for Werner and the chief engineer to be sent back to Germany has been denied.

-The crew finishes resupplying and departs for Italy.
-As they carefully approach the Strait of Gibraltar and are just about to dive, they are suddenly attacked and heavily damaged by a British fighter plane, wounding the navigator, Kriechbaum.
-The captain orders the boat directly south towards the North African coast at full speed, determined to save his crew even if he loses the boat.
-British warships begin shelling and they are forced to dive.
-When attempting to level off, the boat does not respond and continues to sink until, just before being crushed by the pressure, it lands on a sea shelf, at the depth of 280 metres.
-The crew works desperately to make numerous repairs before running out of oxygen.
-After over 16 hours, they are able to surface by blowing their ballast tanks, and limp back towards La Rochelle under cover of darkness.
+The crew finishes resupplying and depart for Italy.
+As they approach the Strait of Gibraltar and are about to dive, they are attacked and badly damaged by a British fighter plane, wounding the navigator, Kriechbaum.
+The captain orders the boat south towards the North African coast at full speed, determined to save his crew even if he loses the boat.
+British warships begin shelling, and they are forced to dive.
+When attempting to level off, the boat does not respond and continues to sink until, just prior to exceeding its crush depth, it lands on a sea shelf at a depth of 280 metres.
+The crew works to make repairs before running out of oxygen.
+After over 16 hours, they manage to surface by blowing their ballast tanks, and limp back towards La Rochelle under cover of darkness.

-The crew is exhausted when they finally reach La Rochelle on Christmas Eve.
-Shortly after Kriechbaum is taken ashore to a waiting ambulance, Allied planes bomb and strafe the facilities, wounding or killing many of the crew.
-Ullmann, Johann, the second watch officer, and the Bibelforscher are killed.
-Frenssen, Bootsmann Lamprecht, and Hinrich are wounded.
-After the raid, Werner leaves the U-boat bunker in which he had taken shelter and finds the captain, badly injured by shrapnel, watching his U-boat sink in the dock.
-Just after the boat disappears under the water, the captain collapses and dies.
-Werner rushes to his body, and surveys the grim scene with tears in his eyes.
+The crew reach La Rochelle on Christmas Eve.
+After Kriechbaum is taken ashore to an ambulance, Royal Air Force planes bomb and strafe the facilities.
+Ullmann, Johann, the second watch officer, and the Bibelforscher are killed; Frenssen, Bootsmann Lamprecht, and Hinrich are wounded.
+After the raid, Werner leaves the U-boat bunker in which he had taken shelter, and finds the captain badly injured by shrapnel, watching his U-boat sink.
+After the boat disappears, the captain collapses and dies.
+Werner rushes to his body and surveys the scene with tears in his eyes.